 Save on water

-Extractors significantly reduce the amount of water needed to clean carpets by evenly distributing the hot water over the carpet and then sucking it back up.
-This allows you to NOT oversaturate the areas and to return the vehicle to the customer without wet seats, or long drying times.
+Extractors significantly reduce the total amount of water needed to clean carpets by evenly distributing the hot water over the carpet and then sucking it back up.
+This allows you to NOT oversaturate the areas and to return the vehicle to the customer without soaking wet seats, or long drying times.

 Fully remove dirt and stains

-Arguably the biggest benefit of carpet extractors is the ability to remove dirt, stains, and soap residue entirely from a vehicle’s upholstery or carpet.
-The high-powered vacuum combined with the hot water removes dirt trapped below the surface along with excess chemicals.
+Arguably, the biggest benefit of carpet extractors is the ability to remove dirt, stains, and soap residue entirely from a vehicle’s upholstery or carpet.
+The high-powered vacuum, combined with the hot water removes dirt trapped below the surface along with excess chemicals.

 How to Use Carpet Extractors